Ready to get started?

 The Day of Surgery

-Once Dr. Cooper completes your surgery, you will wake up in our recovery room under close observation from our surgical team.
+Once Dr. Cooper completes your surgery in our state-of-the-art surgical center, you will wake up in our recovery room under close observation from our surgical team.

 - A friend or family member is allowed to be with you at this time.

 - Once you get home, you should rest with your back at a 30-degree angle to reduce swelling.

 - We recommend you purchase a pillow wedge to prop yourself up or sleep in a recliner.

 We encourage you to get up and move the day of surgery to help circulation.